dirkakrid/NetworkConfigSyntax/README.md

 **With Git:** Clone the repository in your Sublime Text "Packages" directory:

-    git clone git://github.com/IPyandy/sublNetworkSyntax.git
+    git clone git://github.com/yandy-io/SublimeCiscoSyntax.git

 ## Usage
-Once installed navigate to View->Syntax->Network to apply the Network syntax to the document.
+Once installed navigate to View->Syntax->Cisco to apply the Network syntax to the document.

-This syntax definition will automatically be applied to .cfg files.
+This syntax definition will automatically be applied to .ios, .cisco, .ioscfg, and .iostxt files.

 ## Customizing
 Once Network syntax is turned on you can then try different color schemes by going to Preferences -> Color Schemes.